Adding Google Analytics to WordPress can be done by using one of four methods:

 - Requires some technical knowledge to create and add dataLayer.push code to HTML for Google Analytics Event tracking

-That’s it, if you have any questions on this or have something useful to add which will help others based on your experience, don’t be shy – drop a comment below!
+So, there you have it, 4 different methods for adding Google Analytics to your WordPress site.
+If you have any questions on this or have something useful to add which will help others based on your experience, don’t be shy – drop a comment below!